This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Unique Color:

-Both of the gold alloys we use are 75% pure recycled gold.
-The high proportion of gold in 18-carat gold gives our jewelery its warm, yellow-gold or bright, white-gold color.
-The difference in the colors is caused by the different mixing ratios.
-Our recycled yellow gold is composed of 75% pure gold, 15% silver and 10% copper.
-The recycled white gold consists of 75% pure gold, 4% silver, 7% copper and 14% palladium (a platinum metal).
+Our 18-carat gold, also known as 750 gold, consists of 75% pure recycled gold.
+Thanks to the high gold content in 18-carat gold, our jewelry pieces have their warm yellow-gold or bright, luminous white-gold color.
+The difference in color comes from the different alloy ratios.
+Our recycled yellow gold is made up of 75% pure gold, 15% silver, and 10% copper.
+Recycled white gold consists of 75% pure gold, 4% silver, 7% copper, and 14% palladium (a platinum metal).

 Longevity & Quality: